Saint Louis Veterans Affairs Medical Center

 Saint Louis Veterans Affairs Medical Center - Saint Louis, MO

-Saint Louis Veterans Affairs Medical Center is a dual diagnosis treatment center located at 915 North Grand Street in the 63106 zip code in Saint Louis, MO.
+Saint Louis Veterans Affairs Medical Center is a mental health and substance abuse rehab center located at 915 North Grand Street in the 63106 zip code in Saint Louis, MO.
 It is operated by the U. S. Department of Veterans Affairs.
-Saint Louis Veterans Affairs Medical Center provides buprenorphine detoxification, suboxone prescription and methadone maintenance.
-Some of the treatment approaches used by Saint Louis Veterans Affairs Medical Center include counseling for substance abuse, dialectical behavior therapy and motivational interviewing.
+Saint Louis Veterans Affairs Medical Center provides relapse prevention from naltrexone, buprenorphine detoxification and administers naltrexone.
+Some of the treatment approaches used by Saint Louis Veterans Affairs Medical Center include brief intervention services, dialectical behavior therapy and motivational interviewing.
 Saint Louis Veterans Affairs Medical Center also specializes in detox services and offers inpatient opioid detox.
-Saint Louis Veterans Affairs Medical Center provides outpatient methadone/buprenorphine or naltrexone treatment, regular outpatient treatment and outpatient services.
-It also provides residential treatment for substance use, inpatient dual diagnosis treatment and inpatient detox.
+Saint Louis Veterans Affairs Medical Center provides outpatient detox services, regular outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+It also provides residential substance use treatment, inpatient detox services and inpatient treatment for dual diagnosis.
 Other addiction treatment offered includes treatment for gambling disorder.

 Address: 915 North Grand Street, Saint Louis, MO 63106